p.post-meta { display:none; }

 The Chestnut Hill Conservancy and the Friends of the Wissahickon jointly sponsor an Easement Program for Chestnut Hill, surrounding communities, and the Wissahickon watershed.
 Easements, or donated development rights, are the strongest preservation tool available to us.

-Established in 1990, the program encourages property owners within the Wissahickon watershed to donate potential development rights to the Chestnut Hill Conservancy, assuring that the properties never will be developed or subdivided in the future.
-Owners of historic structures also can donate façade easements, forever protecting architecturally significant buildings from inappropriate alterations or additions.
+Established in 1990, the program encourages property owners within the Wissahickon watershed to donate potential development rights to the Chestnut Hill Conservancy, assuring that the properties will never be developed or subdivided in the future.
+Owners of historic structures can also donate façade easements, forever protecting architecturally significant buildings from inappropriate alterations or additions.
 The program currently manages 52 easements (valued at over $10 million), which protect more than 100 acres of open space and 21 historic façades.

 Homeowners who voluntarily donate easements are making a major contribution to the Chestnut Hill community — caring for native wildlife and their habitats, safeguarding water quality, preserving important historic buildings and structures, and conserving open space in the face of surging development pressure.